glasgowneuro/attys-ep/README.md

 sudo add-apt-repository ppa:berndporr/attys
 sudo add-apt-repository ppa:berndporr/dsp
 ```
-...and then select `attys-ecg` in your favourite package manager.
+...and then select `attys-ep` in your favourite package manager.
 This will then install also
 the other required packages.

 ### Compilation from source